dcastil/tailwind-merge/docs/configuration.md

         // Conflicts between class groups are defined here },
     conflictingClassGroupModifiers: {
-        // Conflicts between postfox modifier of a class group and another class group are defined here },
+        // Conflicts between postfix modifier of a class group and another class group are defined here },
+    ignoredVariants: [
+        // Variants that should be ignored in classes ],
 }
 ```